ollls/zio-tls-http/README.md

 ### Chunked transfer encoding in not supported.

 ### multipart/form-data is not supported.
+^*Hacking is encourged to address those things, if any interest ...*

 ### Server was tested with large files upload/download presented as byte streams.